eveseat-plugins/seat-prices-core/developer_documentation.md

 A basic implementation is available as `RecursiveTree\Seat\PricesCore\Utils\EveType`.

-#### Priceable
+#### IPriceable

 An object that can be passed to the price provider system so it's value can be evaluated.
-You pass a list of `Priceable`s into the system to get prices, backends also receive a list of `Priceable`s.
+You pass a list of `IPriceable`s into the system to get prices, backends also receive a list of `IPriceable`s.

 A basic implementation is available as `RecursiveTree\Seat\PricesCore\Utils\PriceableEveType`.

 ## Using prices from seat-prices

-Your interaction with price providers will go over the `\RecursiveTree\Seat\PricesCore\Models\PriceProviderInstance` model.
+Your interaction with price providers will go over the `\RecursiveTree\Seat\PricesCore\Facades\PriceProviderSystem` facade.

-In your settings interface, you should offer an options to select one of the `PriceProviderInstance` models stored in the DB.
+In your settings interface, you should offer an options to select one price provider instance.
 Store its ID somewhere where you can retrieve it again, for example using SeAT's `setting()` function.
 For convenience, there is a blade partial (`pricescore::utils.instance_selector`) rendering a `<select>` with all available options for plugins to include.
 You can provide it a `id` and `name` option for the respective fields on the `<select>`.

+> The partial is currently the only supported way to get an ID, but this is subject to change

-When you need price data, retrieve the `PriceProviderInstance` model the user configured in his settings.
+When you need price data, you can use `PriceProviderSystem::getPrices()` `getPrices()` expects the ID of a price rpvoider instance and a
-It should have a `getPrices()` method to retrieve prices. `getPrices()` expects a [laravel collection](https://laravel.com/docs/10.x/collections) of `Priceables` as an argument.
-It is noteworthy that `getPrices()` doesn't return a new list of `Priceable`s, it modifies them using the `Priceable->setPrice(float
+[laravel collection](https://laravel.com/docs/10.x/collections) of `Priceables` as a second argument.
+It is noteworthy that
+`getPrices()` doesn't return a new list of `IPriceable`s, it modifies them using the `IPriceable->setPrice(float
 $price): void` method.
-The advantage of this is that for example, if you implement `Priceable` on a model, this allows you to directly store it in its properties.
+The advantage of this is that for example, if you implement `IPriceable` on a model, this allows you to directly store it in its properties.
 For simple use cases, `RecursiveTree\Seat\PricesCore\Utils\PriceableEveType` is available as a basic implementation.